HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 <img src="images/playGame.png" width="100%" >

 The game was now playable, however as I had spent a lot of the week on the game functionality, I had limited time to add all the planned features and explore styling.
-With the time I had, I decided to keep it simple with a basic colour theme to add a small bit of personality (i do love a block colour combo)!
+With the time I had, I decided to keep it simple with a basic colour theme to add a small bit of personality (I do love a block colour)!
 <br>

 ### **Wins & Challenges**
 ---

 The biggest win for me was meeting the required MVP.
-2 weeks prior I had never developed let own deployed an application so to see the a visual of the skills I had learnt was very rewarding.
+2 weeks prior I had never developed let own deployed an application so to see the visual of the skills I had learnt was very rewarding.

 The biggest challenge was the JavaScript logic, many times throughout the build process I felt like I had the pieces of the puzzle but was struggling to make them all fit.
 Whilst I was keen to independently work through the task, I knew when in the process to ask for help to talk through the hurdles, allowing me to enhance my understanding and move through the task to meet the MVP.
 <br>